 \subsection{Image analysis}

-For both RT cine and flow imaging, multiple consecutive heartbeats were collected from each slice.
-Several studies have highlighted the impact of respiration-induced variation in cardiac output quantification, which is attributed to changes in intrathoracic pressure and through-plane motion \cite{claessen2014interaction}.
-This variation is expected to be more pronounced during exercise.
+For cardiac function quantification from RT cine and flow, multiple consecutive heartbeats were available from each slice.
+Several studies have highlighted the impact of respiration-induced variation in cardiac output quantification, which is attributed to changes in intrathoracic pressure \cite{claessen2014interaction}.
+Also, failing to account for the respiratory motion when selecting cardiac beats from different slices can introduce additional variability due to the through-plane motion.
+With exercise, this variability is expected to be more pronounced due to exaggerated breathing.
 To minimize the impact of respiratory motion on cardiac function assessment, heartbeats from the end-expiratory phase were specifically isolated for analysis.
 The respiratory signal, critical for identifying this phase, was derived from RT images using a recently proposed principal component analysis-based method \cite{chen2022ensuring}.
 For imaging at rest, the ECG and respiratory signals facilitated the isolation of a single end-expiratory beat.
-Since ECG signal was unreliable during exercise, the extracted respiratory signal was superimposed and displayed at the bottom of the exercise RT image series.
+Since the ECG signal was unreliable during exercise, the extracted respiratory signal was superimposed and displayed at the bottom of the exercise RT image series.
 A moving white marker highlighted the respiratory location for each frame.
 This signal served as a reference to manually identify systolic and diastolic frames from the end-expiratory phase.
 An illustration is provided in Supporting Movie S1.
 The steps of isolating the end-expiratory beat (for rest images) and superimposing the respiratory signal (for exercise images) were performed offline.